joshgenat/2311_Group7/README.md

 To demonstrate how to play a specific song using instruments such as guitar, bass, or drums can be done through the use of Tablatures or tabs.
 However these tabs contain drawbacks, such as being hard to read, and not as easy to adjust.
 There is MusicXML, which is a sheet music file that can be easily shared and readable.
 But there does not exist an easy method of turning Tabs into MusicXML, so this Tab2XML Convertor will be able to resolve this problem.

 Here's why:
-- *Text tabs are rather hard to read and interpret
+- Text tabs are rather hard to read and interpret
-- *Text tabs are not easy to adjust
+- Text tabs are not easy to adjust
-- *No easy way to convert Text Tab to Music XML
+- No easy way to convert Text Tab to Music XML

-## Built With

-This project was primarily constructed through java.

 ## Getting Started